Half brother of woman killed in Jan. 6 riot accused of racist tirade

 Editor’s Note: This story has been updated to identify Witthoeft as Babbitt’s half brother.

-SAN DIEGO (KSWB) – A man accused of hurling racist slurs during an attack on a California utility worker last year is the half brother of Ashli Babbitt, the woman killed by police during the Jan.
+SAN DIEGO, Calif.
+(KSWB) – A man accused of hurling racist slurs during an attack on a California utility worker last year is the half brother of Ashli Babbitt, the woman killed by police during the Jan.
 6 riot at the U.S. Capitol.

 Roger Stefan Witthoeft Jr., 33, is accused of going on a racist tirade against a traffic controller with the utility company after he came up to a roadblock where the worker was stationed in September 2021, the San Diego city attorney said last week.